wavemotion-dave/ColecoDS/README.md

 Because the chips used in the Colecovision Hardware were so common in that era, other systems tended to be very close to the CV in terms of hardware.
 Often only the IO/Memory was different.
-As such, ColecoDS also allows cartridge and sometimes tapegames from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Spectravision 3x8 SVI, Casio PV-2000, Hanimex Pencil II, CreatiVision, the Tatung Einstein and the venerable MSX1.
+As such, ColecoDS also allows cartridge and sometimes tape/disk games from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Spectravision 3x8 SVI, Casio PV-2000, Hanimex Pencil II, CreatiVision, the Tatung Einstein and the venerable MSX1.